MicroPower Technologies

 On January 9, 2012, MicroPower announced a $6.5 million round of investment which included funding by Motorola Solutions Venture Capital, the strategic investment arm of Motorola Solutions (NSYE:MSI).

-MicroPower ceased daily operations on April 22, 2016, with assets, intellectual property, and prototypes to be sold or auctioned in the following weeks.

 Awards

 In 2014, MicroPower won the American Technology Award for green technology.

 MicroPower won the 2010 Telecom Council of Silicon Valley SPIFFY award for most disruptive technology.

 The 2011 ASIS International (American Society for Industrial Security) show awarded MicroPower a "New Product of the Year Award" in the "Security Products" division.

 MicroPower won the 18th annual Tech America San Diego 2011 award in the "communications technology" category.